Key points about Beech Leaf Disease

 - The disease is caused by an invasive foliar-feeding nematode (a microscopic worm), Litylenchus crenatae subsp. mccannii.
 The nematode overwinters in leaf buds and enters leaves as they develop in the spring.
 Scientists are trying to find out how the nematodes spread and how they can be managed to protect tree health.

-- American and European beeches are susceptible to the disease.
-American beech (Fagus grandifolia), a tree native to eastern North America, is a beautiful and important forest tree known for its smooth bark.
+- All beech species, including native American beech (Fagus grandifolia), European beech (Fagus sylvatica), and Oriental beech (Fagus orientalis) are susceptible to the disease.
+American beech, native to eastern North America, is a beautiful and important forest tree known for its smooth bark.
 Beeches are also planted as ornamental trees in the landscape.

-- Dark stripes or bands between lateral veins of leaves are a distinct, early symptom of an infection.
+- Dark stripes or bands between the veins of leaves are a distinct, early symptom of BLD infection.
 They are visible immediately upon bud break in the spring.